ryavse11/ryan_choi_portfolio/AWS ML Lead Prioritization/README.md

 <h2 align="left">Summary </h2>

-All leads are not equal in terms of quality and priority.
-The lead prioritization in ASWS was traditionally based on the likelihood of an opportunity created by the associated individual, where the possibility is measured using a lead score.
-The project aims to measure the impact after applying a machine learning approach to predict marketing qualified leads(MQLs) that would convert into sales qualified opportunities (SQOs).
-For the project, Chungwoo designed and pulled scoring model feature sets, trained the ML model, led multi-phased A/B tests, and analyzed the test results.
+The marketing lead prioritization in AWS was traditionally based on the likelihood of an opportunity created by the associated individual, where the possibility is measured using lead scores.
+The project (Lorem) aims to measure the impact after applying a machine learning approach to predict marketing qualified leads(MQLs) that would convert into sales qualified opportunities (SQOs).
+For the project, Chungwoo (Ryan) designed and pulled scoring model feature sets, trained the ML model, led multi-phased A/B testings, and then analyzed the test results.

 <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/Model_Feature_Sets.md">ML Scoring Model Feature Set SQL</a>

 <h2 align="left">Implementation </h2>

-Chungwoo trained the ML model on <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/ML_traning_dataset_01.SQL">the CS(Commercial Sector) ASEAN data set </a> that he pulled from the Jarvis database cluster in AWS.
-Starting with around 73k MQLs having ‘completed followed up’, he split them into 2 data sets - training and test - based on a date split.
-The model trained on the training set before being applied to the test set.
+Chungwoo (Ryan) mainly worked on training the ML model on <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/ML_traning_dataset_01.SQL">the CS(Commercial Sector) data set </a> that he pulled from the AWS Jarvis database cluster.
+Starting with around 73k MQLs having ‘completed followed up’, he split the sample into 2 data sets - training and test - based on a date split.
+The ML model trained on the data set before applying to the test set.
 The training outcome produces a numeric value, which is called the ML-score.
-The ML-score was used to rank marketing qualified leads(MQLs) from high to low priority.
+Then, the ML-score was used to rank marketing qualified leads (MQLs) from high to low priority.
 For example, if MQL A has an ML-score of 0.7, and MQL B has an ML-score of 0.4, MQL A will be prioritized over MQL B.

 <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/ML_traning_dataset_01.SQL">ML Traning Dataset SQL</a>